OPEN-NEXT/OKH-LOSH/OSH_metadata.md

   specify source project this project has been forked from
 - function [string] | [[scope and content](https://www.wikidata.org/wiki/Property:P7535)]\
   functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc.\
-  so if you whish that someone finds & uses your OSHM specifically e.g. for COVID-19-crisis response, include relevant keywords in this field\
+  so if you whish that someone finds & uses your MOSH specifically e.g. for COVID-19-crisis response, include relevant keywords in this field\
   optional: description of input, output and interfaces
 - functional-metadata [[supported metadata](https://www.wikidata.org/wiki/Property:P8203)]